ret2jazzy/Algorithms/README.md

 # Misc-Algorithms
-These are just some miscellaneous algorithms i wrote
+These are just some miscellaneous algorithms I write occasionally just to increase my knowledge